Vladimir Putin's mission to keep his children out of the public eye

 "They live in Russia and have never lived anywhere other than Russia permanently," he said.
 "They studied only at Russian universities.
 I am proud of them.
 They continue to study and work.
 My daughters speak three European languages fluently.
 One of them can even speak one or two Oriental languages.
 They are making their first steps and are successful."

-Mr Putin has also previously addressed why he keeps such a firm hold on coverage of their lives.
+Putin has also previously addressed why he keeps such a firm hold on coverage of their lives.

 In 2017, Reuters reported him saying he feared being candid on the subject could deprive his two grandchildren of a normal childhood.